Course Description

 Who should enroll?

-The well-prepared applicant also has completed a physical science course in the middle school years and has a good foundation in algebra.
-Also, self-paced learning requires a great degree of organizational and time management skills on the part of the student.
-Students who are ready to improve in this area and can take responsibility for initiating interaction with the instructor if confused or discouraged should register for this course.
-The qualified student will be able to responsibly spend 5-7 hours per week on this class.
+The well-prepared applicant is in grades 9-12 and has completed a physical science or general science course and has a good foundation in algebra.
+Also, online learning requires a great degree of organizational and time management skills on the part of the student.
+Students who are ready to improve in this area and can take responsibility for initiating interaction with the instructor for help should register for this course.

 Evaluation and Feedback